Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 People were forced to eat rats, cats, earth and glue.
 Some resorted to cannibalism.
 One mother fed her 12-year-old daughter with the remains of her dead three-year-old daughter, to save at least one child.
 Dead bodies littered the streets of Leningrad for days as the survivors were too weak to bury the dead.

 The official daily ration was 125 grams of bread, about the weight of a bar of soap.
-Leningraders supplemented it with anything they could: with everything from the birdseed to the canary itself.”
+Leningrad’s supplemented it with anything they could: with everything from the birdseed to the canary itself.”

 They scraped wallpaper down and ate the paste, which was supposedly made from potatoes.
 They extracted the same paste from bookbindings, or drank it straight from the glue jar.
 They boiled leather belts and briefcases to make an edible jelly, and plucked and pickled grasses and weeds.

 They ate cats and dogs, petroleum jelly and lipstick, spices and medicines, fur coats and leather caps.
 Some made face-powder pancakes; others munched grimy crystallized sugar, dug out from under the sugar warehouses leveled by German firebombs.
 Historians have recorded 22 different dishes made out of pigskin and have collected menus from military factory cafeterias where choices ranged from fern-leaf soup to puree of nettles and milk-curd pancakes.

+It might seem like they were meant as food but when cats were shipped by train to be sent to Leningrad it was not as a means for food.
+The cats were meant to save the little food that the city had.
+The besieged city had one substantial problem (of many) in 1942 that was making survival hard and that was rats.
+With the number of dead bodies in the streets (the ground was frozen during the winter and they could not be buried or people were too weak to dig graves) rats were flourishing.
+There were several attempts to catch and kill the rats, but reports credit the roving gangs of rats as “organized, intelligent and brutal.”
+Nothing worked and the rats often found their way to the mill to eat the small bit of food that was found there.

+By this time starvation through the winter meant that most citizens had eaten their cats (families would trade cats so as not to have to eat their own pet) so there were no cats to control the rats.
+Once the blockade was broken in 1944 the gangs of rats had to be dealt with before they ate all the food that was now being delivered to the starved city.
+Four train cars of cats were sent to Leningrad.
+Some of the cats were just released onto the streets, others were given to residents.
+The beloved creatures were in such high demand after the suffering of the siege that some were willing to pay 50 rubles for one or give up some of their precious bread for a kitten.

 In its suffering Leningrad became a source of symbolic national pride, of good conquering evil.
 The story of the siege is one of heroic resistance and stoical survival but it also one of unimaginable suffering and extreme deprivation.